 When set to 1, the default stream is the per-thread default stream.
 When set to 0, the default stream is the legacy default stream.
 This defaults to 0, for the legacy default stream.
-It may default to 1 in a future release of Numba.
 See Stream Synchronization Behavior for an explanation of the legacy and per-thread default streams.